Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Color Edge

-Bold leaves solve the problem of dull, narrow spaces fast.
-Rich reds and greens along one side of a walkway pull attention away from the tight width.
+Bold leaves solve the problem of narrow, boring spaces fast.
+Rich reds and greens along one side of a walkway pull your attention away from how tight the width is and toward something actually beautiful to look at.

-Then plant tropical varieties like cordyline or heliconia in a single row so the color feels intentional, not chaotic.
+This is brilliant for side gardens or those awkward spaces between buildings.
+Keep the path simple with stone or gravel, then plant tropical varieties like cordyline or heliconia in a single strong row so the color feels intentional rather than scattered.

 @paisagismoouroverde